 Highlights of the Month

-As we begin to feel the warmth of summer, we can reflect that we celebrate the feasts of Trinity Sunday (June 12), Corpus Christ (June 19), the Sacred Heart of Jesus (June 24) and the Immaculate Heart of Mary (June 25).
+As we begin to feel the warmth of summer, we can reflect that we celebrate the feasts of Trinity Sunday (June 4), Corpus Christi (June 11), the Sacred Heart of Jesus (June 16) and the Immaculate Heart of Mary (June 17).
 God is Love and the Sacred Heart of Jesus — present on earth in the Blessed Sacrament — is the human manifestation of God's Love for men.
 Appropriately June is considered the month for weddings where human hearts join and cooperate with the Creator in bringing forth new life.
 The family they create is a human reflection of the Blessed Trinity.
-Also on June 6 we celebrate the Memorial of Mary, Mother of the Church.
-This feast is to be celebrated on the Monday following Pentecost.

 A Time of Love